thomasebsmith/recipes/README.md

 It is designed to have good performance in limited-resource deployments, such as on Raspberry Pis.

-It was originally created by Thomas Smith.
+It was originally created and is currently developed by Thomas Smith.

 ## Prerequisites
 - A recent nightly Rust toolchain